unoplatform/uno.extensions/doc/Overview/Reactive/in-apps.md

 <Button Command="{Binding Share}" Content="Share" />
 ```

-By default, if the method has a parameter `T myValue` and there is a property `Feed<T> MyValue` on the same class (matching type and name),
-that parameter will be automatically full-filed from that feed.
+By default, if the method has a parameter `T myValue` and there is a property `Feed<T> MyValue` on the same class (matching type and name), that parameter will automatically be filled from that feed.

 For instance, in your ViewModel: